Trust Your Traditional Tattoo Artist

 The Drawing Is Revealed On Appointment Day

 It is my standard practice to reveal the drawing on the day of the appointment.
-I feel it is more in keeping with the way tattooing is done to present you with a drawing on a piece of paper, real sized, than it is to send it over on a computer or phone screen.
+I feel it is more in keeping with the way tattooing is done to present you with a drawing on a piece of paper, real-sized than it is to send it over on a computer or phone screen.
 It also saves time on emailing and scanning.
 Also, I finish most drawings at most a week before the appointment, as I have a long line of drawings to do day to day, week to week.

-Of course, you are free to not get the tattoo if you do not like what you see at the appointment!
+Of course, you are free to not get a tattoo if you do not like what you see at the appointment!
 However, as stated above- the deposit pays for the time that has been set aside for you.

 Alright!
 Now you are an expert in understanding the process of getting a tattoo by an artist with over 20 years experience!
 There is a crash course on the whole of getting tattooed right there!
 As you can tell, I like my customers to understand what they are getting into!
-That is why I take the time to go in depth with every part of my work.
+That is why I take the time to go in-depth with every part of my work.